Asymptomatic bacteriuria is the occurrence of bacteria in the urine without causing symptoms.

 The condition may not need treatment.
 This makes it different from a urinary tract infection that is caused by bacteria.

 Asymptomatic bacteriuria occurs in a small number of healthy people.
 It affects women more often than men.
 The reasons for the lack of symptoms are not well understood.

 Most people who have this condition do not need treatment because the bacteria are not causing any harm.
 People who have urinary catheters often will have bacteriuria, but most will not have symptoms.

 Certain people are at a higher risk for kidney infections if they develop this problem.
 The following increases your risk:

-By definition, asymptomatic bacteriuria causes no symptoms.
+Asymptomatic bacteriuria causes no symptoms.
 The symptoms of a urinary tract infection include burning during urination, an increased urgency to urinate, and increased frequency of urination.

-Call your health care provider if the following symptoms occur:
+Call your health care provider if you have:

-Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.